Please follow & like us :)

 FAQ’s

-Do you eat Arancini hot or cold?
+Do you eat Arancini Siciliani hot or cold?

 It is best to eat arancini warm so that the crust is crunchy and the cheese in the filling is gooey and melted.
 They are just as good re-warmed as they are when they are freshly cooked.